 1. Play Music

 Music is such a great mood enhancer.
 No matter what you are doing, adding some upbeat tunes that you love can really improve the situation.

 When you clean, pop on some energetic music or whatever tunes get you in a good mood normally.
 You can even step it up a notch and do a bit of dancing with your mop, while you work.
 That’s double the bonus… cleaning, dancing, boosting your step count.

 I created my own motivation playlist mix on Spotify a while back.
-You can download it here.
+You can download the free playlist here.

 2. Set Goals

 I have a rather competitive nature.
 I like to see progress and hit new achievements.
 As amusing as it may sound, one way I make cleaning fun is by setting myself goals, which then give me that little boost when I finish them.

 For me, a super simple idea that works is keeping a digital to-do list.
 I enter everything that needs to be done, then as I complete a cleaning task, I can remove it from my list.
 Seeing the list shrink makes me happy (and also makes me sound a little lame).

 I tend to use my paper planner more these days and plan cleaning goals ahead of time and get satisfaction when I tick them all off and see a completed to-do list at the end of a day.

 3. Challenge Yourself